PlanB-Network/bitcoin-educational-content/courses/btc102/en.md

 name: BTC 102 – Getting your first bitcoins
 goal: Getting your first bitcoins and storing them securely in a Bitcoin wallet with a mnemonic phrase and an inheritance plan.
 objectives:
-  - Update your online security and develop an action plan for an effective upgrade.
+  - Update your online security
-  - Understand key concepts related to Bitcoin; its importance, technological revolution, and major players involved.
+  - Understand key concepts related to Bitcoin
-  - Establish your first wallet tailored to your needs and resources, taking into account the management of your private key (this is important) and industry best practices.
+  - Set up your first wallet tailored to your needs and resources
-  - Learn where and how to get your first bitcoins, while avoiding costly mistakes, with assistance for setup.
+  - Learn where and how to obtain your first bitcoins
-  - Plan the transmission of your bitcoins in case of an accident to ensure that your loved ones have the opportunity to recover them.
+  - Set up an inheritance plan
 ---

 # A journey to your first bitcoins